-Despite the fact the aviation industry is currently in a downturn due to the covid-19 pandemic, Boeing is projecting that the long-term need for new aviation professionals, including pilots, remains robust.
+Despite the recent downturn in the aviation industry due to the covid-19 pandemic, Boeing is projecting that the long-term need for new aviation professionals, including pilots, remains robust.

 In the short term, pilot wages may decrease due to the number of reduced flights and the number of furloughed or out of work airline pilots.
 However, US firm, Oliver Wyman, is forecasting a future pilot shortage due to an ageing workforce, fewer pilots leaving the military and the overall high cost of training.